hl7ch/ch-lab-order/input/pagecontent/index.md

 ### Case Studies with Examples for the Order Document

-Using concrete case studies ([en](case-studies-english.html), [de](case-studies-german.html), [fr](case-studies-french.html)), we have created everyday examples of documents that contain a laboratory order.
-These are requirements of laboratory analyses in the field of hematology, clinical chemistry, coagulation, infectious serology and microbiology.
+Using concrete case studies ([en](case-studies-english.html), [de](case-studies-german.html), [fr](case-studies-french.html)), we have created examples of documents that contain a laboratory order.
+These are requirements of laboratory analyses in the field of hematology, clinical chemistry, coagulation and infectious serology.
 The biological monitoring example covers the special case where several employees of a company send their biological material (serum, urine) to the laboratory for determination of substances hazardous to health (toxicology).

 ### Copyright